Lord of the Rings Locations in Queenstown

 Location: Take the Queenstown-Glenorchy Road for 10km to the Twelve Mile Delta Campsite.
 From there, take Bob’s Cove Track.
 This stop is also in the itinerary for Nomad Safaris‘ Glenorchy Lord of the Rings tours.

 Further around the enormous Lake Wakatipu lies another small settlement of Glenorchy.
 Nearby is the area known as “Paradise”.
 Far from the “island paradise” connotations you might imagine, Paradise is actually made up of sheep fields surrounded by impressive mountain peaks.
 This was also the location of Isengard and Saruman’s tower.

 Unfortunately, the other filming locations are on private land so cannot be accessed, such as the hill where Beorn’s house set was built in The Hobbit.
 Some private forest land was also used to depict the forest of Lothlorien, however, you can still admire very similar forest along the Glenorchy-Paradise Road.
 Just pull into the off-road parking areas when the road goes into the forest.

-Getting to Earnslaw Burn yourself is quite the challenge, as you will have to hike 8-12 hours on a return track.
+Getting to Earnslaw Burn yourself is quite the challenge, as you will have to hike 8-12 hours on a return track or take a helicopter.

 More Lord of the Rings locations!